Skip to main content

 }

-Note that we are caching the promise, rather than the result of the getDataWithoutCache call.
-That way we don't end up calling getDataWithCache again if another getData call is made before the result is available.
+Note that we are caching the promise rather than the result of the getDataWithoutCache call.
+That way, we don't end up calling getDataWithCache again if another getData call is made before the result is available.

 While an in-memory cache allows very fast access, it will also increase the memory consumption of your server.
 To mitigate this, you can use a cache that discards infrequently used items.

-If you have a WordPress website you can use a cache plugin like WP Rocket to reduce server response time.
+If you have a WordPress website, you can use a cache plugin like WP Rocket to reduce server response time.
 This way static page content doesn't need to be regenerated.

 Monitoring Time to First Byte

 You can use DebugBear to keep track of TTFB and other Web Vitals metrics.
+Identify slow pages on your website, find out how to speed them up, and check if your optimizations are having the impact you hoped for.

 Site speed monitoring dashboard